 Our strategy puts tackling inactivity at the heart of what we do, and we're increasing the amount we invest in helping people to become active.

-As part of this work we are investing £5 million through the Tackling Inactivity in Colleges programme into projects that will support college students to be more active.
+As part of this work we are investing £5 million through the Tackling Inactivity in Colleges programme into 49 colleges across England that will support their students to be more active.

 Why we're investing in further education

 The college audience is large and diverse.
 There are currently 2.9 million students in England and more underrepresented groups than in any other educational setting.